kuldeeptiwari91/Zenith/README.md

 # Zenith

-Zenith is a chatbot built using the Gemini api key.
+Zenith is a chatbot built using the Google Gemini api key.